GregorVojvoda/Live-Football-World-Cup-Score-Board/README.md

 public FootballGame(String homeTeam, String awayTeam) throws GameException;
 ```
 #### Updating the Score:
-You can update the score using a FootballGameScoreUpdateRequest object.
+You can update the score using a FootballGameScore object.
 The provided new scores replace the current ones, but they must satisfy the following conditions:
 - Scores cannot be negative.
 - Scores cannot exceed 200.